 Find Your Cigar

 Cigars come in as much variety as any vice.
 You’ll find some you love, and you’ll find some you hate.
 That’s part of the game.
 You can’t have a good experience until you find a good cigar.
 So, before you even think about reaching for a lighter, here are some tips on how to choose a great cigar that you can truly enjoy.

-You can get cigars in a number of places, but if you go to a cigar shop, you can get recommendations from an expert who can help you explore your tastes.
+You can get cigars in several places, but if you go to a cigar shop, you can get recommendations from an expert who can help you explore your tastes.
 It’s like having a wine sommelier.
 There’s a lot of knowledge out there, and it’s easier to get started when you have some help.

-Your cigar guide is going to ask you questions about other things you like in order to make informed recommendations for you.
-They’ll introduce you to concepts like body (how mellow or dark the flavor is), strength, size and shape.
+Your cigar guide will ask you questions about other things you like to make informed recommendations for you.
+They’ll introduce you to concepts like body (how mellow or dark the flavor is), strength, size, and shape.
 Some of these things affect flavor more than others, but they all matter.

 Give It a Squeeze

 Cigars are kind of like fresh fruit in that you can determine their quality from touch.
 A gentle (emphasis on the gentle) squeeze can let you see if the cigar is overly dry.
 It should give without crinkling, but you shouldn’t be squeezing the moisture out of it.
 If it’s too dry, it’ll probably burn hot and not taste very good.

 When you squeeze, you can also discern a few things with your eyes.
 The cigar should have a single, uniform color.
 The wrapper should be clean and untorn.
 It should look appealing.

 Ultimately, your nose is your guide.
 You are going to smoke the cigar, not eat it.
 That means that most of the flavor will come through your nose.
 Sniffing an unlit cigar gives you strong indications of the flavors hiding within.
 If you don’t like the sniff, you probably won’t like the smoke.
 If you do like the sniff, then you might have found yourself a winner.